 St George continues to manage its operations in compliance with COVID-19 regulations issued by State and Commonwealth authorities.
-We will continue to proactively manage drilling and other field programmes to protect the health and safety of our team and service providers.
+We proactively manage drilling and other field programmes to protect the health and safety of our team and service providers.

-Border restrictions and snap lockdowns in Western Australia and elsewhere have impacted on the movement of personnel for drill rig crews, which has been constraining the availability of drill rigs.
+Border restrictions in Western Australia and elsewhere have impacted the movement of personnel for drill rig crews, which is constraining the availability of drill rigs.
 St George is in close contact with its drilling contractors to best manage access and continuity to drilling services.